 The size of the work surface or build platform is where you will place your material for engraving.
 As you may have guessed, a big allowance for the work surface lets you play with varied applications.

-When it comes to a laser engraver, the efficiency is determined by the quality of service from it.
+When it comes to a laser engraver, the efficiency is determined by the quality of service it provides.
 Before shelling out cash, determine whether it comes with reliable maintenance service and good technical support.
 As a starter, you might want to settle for a reputable brand with good reviews.

 A computer

-You will need a computer that can support good graphic manipulation software like Photoshop.
-Here are the minimum requirements for the computer;
+You will need a computer that can support good operating and design software like LightBurn.

 For better performance, consider an Intel Core i5/i7 or AMD Ryzen 5/7, 16GB+ RAM, and a larger SSD.

-Photo editing software needs a lot of memory and if you install them on lesser computers, the computer will probably hang or become annoyingly slow.
+Graphic software needs a lot of memory, and if you install it on a lesser computer, the computer will probably hang or become annoyingly slow.
 So, if you can afford it, go for a computer that has higher specs than the minimum requirements.

 If you already have a computer that meets the requirements, you do not have to buy a new one.
-You need the computer typically connected to the laser engraver via a USB port just like a printer does and works the same way too.
+You need the computer typically connected to the laser engraver via a USB port, just like a printer does, and it works the same way.

-Once the graphic is good to go, you can send the command to “print” (or to be more accurate, to engrave) almost the same way you would print a document with a printer.
-Find our best laptop recommendations for laser engraving here:
+Once the graphic is good to go, you can send the command to โprintโ (or to be more accurate, to engrave) almost the same way you would print a document with a printer.

-You will also need photo editing software installed on your computer.
-Even though I recommend using photoshop, some laser engravers come with their own dedicated software which you can install on your computer.
+You will also need design software installed on your computer.
+Even though I recommend using CorelDRAW, some laser engravers come with their own dedicated software, which you can install on your computer.

 It will be much easier to go with the default software.
-However, if you are tech-savvy, you might find it easier to manipulate the graphics in photoshop or another software of your choice.
+However, if you are tech-savvy, you might find it easier to manipulate the graphics in CorelDRAW or another software of your choice.

 In fact, all successful startups invested a lot of time and money in brand development before their businesses took off.
 Before you start a laser engraving business, think of your branding and invest some money in it.
 Here are some of the important components of your branding.